Lautenschlager-id/transfromage/CONTRIBUTING.md

 \- Use an underscore, `_`, in variables and indexes that are (or should be) only used internally in the API.

 ## Packet parsers
-The packet parsers in the file [Client.lua](libs/client.lua) handle the `C` and `CC` individually in hashed tables, making the system ellegant and efficient.
+The packet parsers in the file [Client.lua](libs/client.lua) handle the `C` and `CC` individually in hashed tables, making the system elegant and efficient.

 Use their specific tables to add new events as necessary.
 Pull requests with the _insertXListener_ are not going to be accepted.

-If you are editing an existent event, please make the reasons clear in your pull request commentary.
+If you are editing an event which already exists, please make sure you include clear reasons in your pull request commentary.

 ### Tribulle events
 Tribulle is everything related to the community platform.